Keon6/CrapsSimulator/README.md

 I will run some simulations to test the betting strategy outputted by the optimization and how well it does.

 ## Why should you care?
 Disclaimer first, I am not guaranteeing any successful Craps betting strategy.
+In fact, all casino games, including Craps are designed to bin favor of the Casino, not the players.
 I am taking a probabilistic approach and see what betting strategy has the best expected profit or has the least chance of losing money.
 Please be careful!